182nd Infantry Regiment (United States)

 The 182nd Infantry Regiment is a regiment of the United States Army, forming part of the Massachusetts National Guard.
-It is among the oldest regiments in the U.S. Army, tracing its organizational roots back to 1636, and is one of several National Guard units with colonial roots and a campaign credit for the War of 1812.
+It is the oldest regiment in the U.S. Army, sharing its lineage with the 181st Infantry and tracing its organizational roots back to 1636.
+It is one of several National Guard units with colonial roots and a campaign credit for the War of 1812.

-The regiment traces its history back more than 230 years, when it was part of the colonial militia in Massachusetts.
+The 182nd Infantry traces its history back nearly 400 years to its origins in the Massachusetts Bay colonial militia and later provincial forces.
 It later served in the Continental Army during the American Revolutionary War, with Union forces in the American Civil War, and as a federalized Massachusetts National Guard regiment with the U.S. Army during World War I and World War II.

-For many years, the regiment was a mechanized unit, and in 2006 the regiment was converted into the 182nd Cavalry Regiment, headquartered at Melrose Armory in Melrose, Massachusetts.
-Converted back into an infantry regiment in 2010, the only active element of the regiment is its 1st Battalion.
+For many years, the 182nd Infantry was a mechanized infantry unit.
+In 2006, it converted into the 182nd Cavalry Regiment, headquartered at Melrose Armory in Melrose, Massachusetts.
+It was converted back into an infantry regiment in 2010.
+The only currently active element of the regiment is its 1st Battalion.

 History

 Formation and colonial operations

 The 182nd Infantry Regiment traces its origins to the North Regiment which was constituted and organized on 7 October 1636 from existing training bands at Charlestown, New Town, Watertown, Concord, and Dedham.
 The regiment was redesignated on 10 March 1643 as the Regiment of Middlesex.
 As a colonial regiment operating in the American wilderness, the regiment was quick to incorporate changes in tactical doctrine based on conditions encountered in fighting Native Americans in King Philip's War and other conflicts, requiring each militiaman to own a modern flintlock musket prior to 1675.
 The unit was divided into two regiments on 13 October 1680, one designated as the Lower Regiment of Middlesex, to include the town of Charlestown, Cambridge, Watertown, Woburn, Malden and Reading.

 It was redesignated prior to 1733 as the 1st Regiment of Militia of Middlesex.
-(The 2nd Middlesex Regiment, born of this division, has also survived as the 181st Infantry Regiment).
+The 2nd Middlesex Regiment, the other unit born of this division, has survived as the 181st Infantry Regiment.